anovos/anovos-docs/docs/using-anovos/data-reports/html_report.md

 ### Data Drift & Data Stability

 - **Data Drift Analysis** - It gives the 4 measures of data drift namely, Population Stability Index (PSI), Jensen-Shannon Divergence (JSD), Hellinger Distance (HD) and Kolmogorov-Smirnov Distance (KS).
+An attribute is flagged as drifted if any drift metric is found to be above the threshold of 0.1.

 ![](https://anovos.github.io/anovos-docs/assets/html-reports/data-drift-analytics-1.png)